OctopusDeploy/docs/docs/getting-started.md

 Welcome!
 This section will guide you through the process of setting up Octopus Deploy and completing your first deployment.

-- Octopus in your delivery process
-- Install the Octopus server
-- Create environments
-- Add machines to your environments
-- Package your applications for deployment
-- Create a project
-- Define your deployment process
-- Create a release and deploy it
-- Next steps

 # Octopus in your delivery process {#Gettingstarted-Octopusinyourdeliveryprocess}